Students sitting on grass in front of Rotunda

 Through a variety of means that encompass both the built and natural environment, UVA is reducing water use and improving water quality.
 The Facilities Management team initiates projects to reclaim water from various processes, including the University’s numerous heating/cooling chiller plants, as well as to preserve water usage in landscaping applications.

-Since 2010, UVA has reduced potable water consumption by 26.2%.
-In 2022, we consumed 424 million gallons of water, compared to 574 million gallons in 2010.
+Compared to 2010, UVA has reduced total potable water usage by 24.8%.
+In 2023, UVA consumed 432.03 million gallons of potable water, compared to 574.17 million gallons in 2010.

->> For more details, visit our WATER page
+>> For more details, visit our WATER page.

 Accountability